 Residents are responsible to care for the boulevards, alley and driveway crossings adjacent to their property.
-This includes cutting the grass and shoveling the sidewalk of snow.
+This includes cutting the grass and shovelling the sidewalk of snow.

-If you have any questions or complaints about sidealks, boulevards or streets please contact the City of Edmonton by calling 311.
+If you have any questions or complaints about sidewalks, boulevards or streets please contact the City of Edmonton by calling 311.

 - Repurposed sea can containers with solar powered Wi-Fi for residents using the plaza